Table of Contents

-Most heat exchangers are designed to operate at a specific temperature range called DT.
-The DT describes the difference between the temperature going into and coming out of the heat exchanger.
-A reduction in the DT is an indication of a reduction in heat transfer efficiency.
-This is typically due to scale formation, microbiological fouling or mud settling in or on the tubes.
+Most heat exchangers are designed to operate at a specific temperature range called ΔT(Delta T). ΔT describes the difference between the temperature going into and coming out of the heat exchanger.
+A reduction in ΔT is an indication of a reduction in heat transfer efficiency.
+Thisdecrease is typically due to scale formation, microbiological fouling or mud settling in or on the tubes.
 It is more likely for minerals to fall out of suspension at higher water temperatures and settle into scale deposits on a heat exchanger’s interior surface.

 Scalzo is the most effective product for descaling heat exchangers.
 While some exchangers may require unique products, Scalzo works on many systems.
-Scalzo contains hydrochloric acid for the most effective cleaning, plus corrosion inhibitors and dispersants to ensure the metal is protected and post-cleaning fouling does not occur.
+Scalzo contains hydrochloric acid for efficient cleaning, while corrosion inhibitors and dispersants ensure the metal is protected and post-cleaning fouling does not occur.

 - Estimate the total number of gallons of water in the heat exchanger and the isolated section of pipe.
-The volume of a plate-frame heat exchanger is approximately 40% tower water.
-Shell and tube heat exchangers contain approximately 30% of the total volume as tower water.
-The cleaning solution tank should be at least twice the volume of the heat exchanger.
+A plate-frame heat exchanger will be about 40% tower water, while shell and tube heat exchangers are about 30% tower water.
+Ensure the cleaning solution tank is at least double the heat exchanger’s volume.

 - With the circulation pump running, add 8 ounces of CTA-800 or an alternate anti-foam directly into the cleaning solution tank.

 - Now add one gallon of Scalzo, Ox-Sol, CA-100 or the cleaning product recommended by your Chardon representative to the cleaning solution tank.